sknepneklab/SAMoS/README.md

     git clone https://github.com/sknepneklab/SAMoS.git

-b) cd SAMoS (or the name of the directory you chose to download the code into)
+b) cd SAMoS (or the name of the directory you chose to download the code into) <br />

-c) mkdir build
+c) mkdir build <br />

-d) cd build
+d) cd build <br />

-e) ccmake ../
+e) ccmake ../ <br />

-f) Use the CMake's GUI to chose appropriate settings
+f) Use the CMake's GUI to chose appropriate settings <br />

-g) Press 'c' key several times to configure
+g) Press 'c' key several times to configure <br />
 h) If all libraries have been found, CMake will allow you to create a Makefile.
-If not, please exit CMake GUI and install missing libraries.
+If not, please exit CMake GUI and install missing libraries. <br />
 i) Press 'g' to create Make files.
-This will terminate CMake's GUI is return you to the shell
+This will terminate CMake's GUI is return you to the shell. <br />

-j) Type 'make -j 8' (-j option tells make how many parallel threads to use to compile; on a 4-core machine one can typically use 8 threads).
+j) Type 'make -j 8' (-j option tells make how many parallel threads to use to compile; on a 4-core machine one can typically use 8 threads). <br />
+k) If the compilation is successful, an executable 'samos' should appear in the build directory.

 **NOTE:** Some Linux distributions with newer C++ compilers may have problems with running 8 parallel threads and can cause the machine to crash.
 If this happens, use '-j 2', which is likely not to cause any problems on most modern computers.

-k) If the compilation is successful, an executable 'samos' should appear in the build directory.

 **NOTE:** SAMoS uses many templated libraries in Boost.
 Compiling it may take several minutes even on a very fast machine.

 **NOTE:** Depending on the compiler, you may get a number of warning messages.
 Those are harmless and you may safely ignore them.

 **NOTE:** SAMoS will fail to compile using the C++11 standard!

 **WARNING:** Some Mac users have reported problems with compiling SAMoS on Sierra and High Sierra using packages installed with 'brew'.
 Switching to